clarkgrubb/home/README.rst

 Summary
 -------

-Dot files for Darwin, Linux, Cygwin, and MinGW.
+My dot files, which see use on Darwin, Linux, Cygwin, and MinGW.
+Observations about home directory organization and personal practice.

-Notes on home directory organization.

 Installation
 ------------